Cooking in The Keys

 • Measure all of the seasonings into a large mixing bowl.
 Add the olive oil and whisk until combined.

 • Add the potatoes to the bowl.
-Toss them with a rubber spatula to evenly coat them with seasoning, ensuring the seasoning sticks to the potatoes and not the bowl.
+Use a rubber spatula to mix them well with the seasoning.
+This helps the seasoning stick to the potatoes, not the bowl.

 • Turn all of the potatoes cut side down on the baking sheet, leaving room between each piece for air to circulate.